teddy-photesri/Capstone/README.md

 #### 02 - RESEARCH

 **Target Audience**
-- We are focusing on veterans and service member who are diagnosed with depression.
+- I am focusing on veterans and service members who are diagnosed with depression.
 Currently in the treatment program and assigned individual mental health counselors.
 Which include psychiatrists, psychologist and social workers.

 **Primary Sourcing**
 - **Interview 1**